 For many years, I weighed myself every single morning.
 I was religious about doing it in a certain way—always just after waking up, always totally naked as to make sure I wasn’t adding a single extra ounce.
 I would record the numbers on my phone and watch as they went up and down and stayed the same, as everyone’s daily weight does.
 When the number was low, I felt elated.
 When the number was slightly higher, my whole day was ruined.
 And as much as I focused on these numbers, I also focused on calories.
 I was obsessed with zero-calorie foods and artificial sweeteners.
 Obsessed with burning more calories than I was eating—always maintaining a deficit.
 And it was exhausting.
-Not only was it time-consuming and toxic, though, it also negated any enjoyable aspects of exercise.
+Not only was it time-consuming, it also negated any enjoyable aspects of exercise.

 Even if I had a workout where I felt amazing, that feeling would be negated as soon as I saw the scale go up or when I realized I hadn’t burned quite enough calories.
 When I stopped focusing on all these numbers, I was able to actually enjoy exercise for how it made me feel—not how many calories or burned.

 Similarly, once I stopped being obsessed with numbers, I found that I was open to a ton of different types of exercise.
 I tried out pilates and yoga (turns out I like the former a bit more) and didn’t worry about whether or not either was burning enough calories, or that muscle weighs more than fat.
 Instead of being obsessed with a number on the scale, I started enjoying seeing more muscle definition and strength in my arms and legs.
 Running was no longer a way to burn as many calories as possible, but an opportunity to feel my legs become stronger over time.

 I Got Rid of Ultimatums and All-or-Nothing Thinking